David's Midnight Magic

 David's Midnight Magic is a pinball simulation video game written by David Snider for the Apple II and published by Broderbund in 1982.
 The game was published in Europe by Ariolasoft.
-A port to the Atari 8-bit family was released the same year, then the Commodore 64 in 1983.
-In 1987 Atari Corporation published a cartridge in the styling of the then-new Atari XEGS.
+A port to Atari 8-bit computers was released the same year, then the Commodore 64 in 1983.
+In 1987 Atari Corporation published a cartridge version in the styling of the then-new Atari XEGS.

 Gameplay

-David's Midnight Magic is closely modeled after the popular real-life pinball table Black Knight, released by Williams in 1980.
+David's Midnight Magic is closely modeled after the real-life pinball table Black Knight, released by Williams in 1980.

 Reception

 Softline stated that David's Midnight Magic "ratifies Bill Budge's extraordinary program as a programming tour de force", as it was only equal to Budge's Raster Blaster despite being released nine months later.
 The magazine concluded that "the fact that [David is] second should not dull the glitter of this effort".
 Computer Gaming World stated that Midnight Magic was a better game than Raster Blaster, but lamented the requirement of removing write protection from the floppy, thus voiding the warranty, in order to save high scores.
 The Commodore 64 Home Companion called the game "extraordinarily realistic ... complete with all the features that make pinball so seductive".

 David's Midnight Magic won "Computer Game of the Year" at the 4th annual Arkie Awards, where judges described it as "a program that is both an exciting video game and a fairly faithful evocation of pinball mystique".